African diaspora in Finland: Distribution

-In Kallahti, a neighborhood of Helsinki, 9.8% of the population consists of Africans.
+Municipalities

+On 31 December 2020, 13.4% of the total population of Itäkeskus, a quarter of Helsinki, had an African background, which was the highest percentage of all subdivisions of Helsinki.

+Regions

-On 31 December 2020, the region with the most people with a close African background was Uusimaa with 39,987 people (2.4% of the region's total population), which is 69.6% of their total population in Finland.
+On 31 December 2022, the region with the most people with a close African background was Uusimaa with 45,025 people (2.6% of the region's total population), which is 69.3% of their total population in Finland.

 Citizenships

-On 31 December 2020, there were 19,544 people who had dual citizenship of Finland and an African country.
+On 31 December 2023, there were 23,672 people who had dual citizenship of Finland and an African country.

 Citizens of African countries who received Finnish citizenship by year: